jvdroit/SOCMINT/README.md

    ```sh
    npm run develop
    ```
+4. Set Admin User
+5. Once logged in, browse to Settings under the General tab on the sidebar to the left
+6. Next, browse to Roles under the Users & Permissions Plugin section
+7. Select Public
+8. Scroll down to permissions, find HUMINT, and select the "Select All" checkbox
+9. Scroll up to the top of the page and save

+NOTE: Yes yes i know this is a worst practice.
+Soon the strapi JWT generation will be incorporated into the process to provide authorization.
+Soon...

 Running the development mode makes troubleshooting far easier.
 This is still a work in progress.